 Team Rocket brushes off the appearance of Primeape and goes back to trying to get Pikachu, but Primeape won’t be ignored and punches Jessie so hard that it sends her flying face first into a boulder.
 Enraged at the attack on her beauty, Team Rocket launches a full-out attack on Primeape, but Primeape wins out easily.

 Pikachu tries to retrieve Ash’s hat, which has fallen on the ground, but Primeape stops him.
 As Primeape happily puts the hat back on his head, Ash commands Pikachu to Thundershock him.
-It hits, but only proves to make Primeape even angrier.
+It hits, but only makes Primeape even angrier.

 Brock decides to take another approach.
 He believes that Primeape is not actually angry and that he’s just scared and lonely since Ash tried to capture it and James kicked it.
 He tries to calm him down and hug him, but is met with a brutal beating.